3364656/memory-compute/README.md

 ### Example of Arbitrary Inputs

 Using memory-compute cores means computation is now just a read to memory.
 We can therefore mix and match computation and look-up tables.
-Below is a function with a two inputs: a 2-bit selector and a 12-bit floating point variable.
+Below is a function with two inputs: a 2-bit selector and a 12-bit floating point variable.

 This example uses an unsigned integer to select the type of function to perform, and which pre-defined constant to use.
 In this way, we can control the use of different function configurations at runtime, e.g., selecting different filters, data formatting, etc.